-The TTC is an interest-driven, project-based learning environment focused on learning by doing.
 Working with volunteer mentors representing a wide range of professional expertise, teens are encouraged to follow their interests, often discovering unexpected talents, some of which can even turn into future careers.
-Tierni began coming to the center because her girlfriend was using the recording studio, and they needed a safe space to go to in the afternoons.
+Tierni began coming to the center because her girlfriend was using the recording studio, and they needed a safe space to be in the afternoons.
 She eventually began using the sewing machines and recently completed a quilt for her son.
-“Before I came here I never knew what my passion was,” Tierni says.
-“Since coming here, I’ve learned sewing is my passion and want to further it, keep learning, and start my own clothing-line business.”
+“Before I came here, I never knew what my passion was,” Tierni says.
+“Since coming to the TTC, I’ve learned sewing is my passion and want to further it, keep learning, and start my own clothing-line business."

 An interest-driven, project-based learning environment focused on learning by doing.

 The learning that takes place at the tech center is not only for the students.
 Mentors themselves are continually learning about topics and skills that help them meet TTC members where they are with caring and understanding.
 In collaboration with TTC staff and members, TTC mentors decide on the training topics that they feel are the most important.
 Youth development training topics include: Critical Mentoring, Youth Homelessness, Mentoring through a Creative Lens, Strengths-Based Mentoring, and LGBTQA+ Identities.